webix-hub/gitbook-webix-jet/practice/nested.md

 <span style="color:red;border:1px solid pink;border-left:5px solid red;border-radius:2px;display:block;padding:10px;"><b>Note</b>: This will work only for synchronous Jet views.</span>

-Let's define the constructor that will call the constructor of the JetView class and then get the right data from a parent row of Datatable:
+Let's define the constructor that will call the parent constructor of the JetView class and then get the right data from a parent row of Datatable:

 ```js
 // views/subgrid.js